 Sleep, sleep, sleep -- we spend one third of our lives in a state of sleep, so we know that sleep is important.
-That said, acan be hard to come by if you're dealing with too much , over-caffeinating too late in the day, or before going to bed.
-But, if your sleep environment isn't up to snuff, you're already putting yourself at a disadvantage.
-That's why prioritizing your comfort should be a key step in establishing a healthy .
+That said, acan be hard to come by if you're dealing with too much , over-caffeinating too late in the day, or before going to sleep.
+But, if your sleep environment isn't comfortable, you're already putting yourself at a disadvantage.
+That's why prioritizing your sleeping comfort should be a key step in establishing a healthy .
 And, while much has been made over for your sleep habits, finding for comfortable sleeping as a mattress.

-Of course, you need to consider a wide range of factors when you're: What sleeping position do you prefer?
-Are you a side sleeper?
-Do you run hot or cold?
+Of course, you need to consider a wide range of factors when you're: What sleep position do you prefer -- back, stomach, or are you a side sleeper?
+Do you run hot or cold while sleeping?
 Are you allergic to goose down or feathers?
-Everyone's individual preferences will differ slightly, but there's more than likely a pillow that meets your expectations for what a pillow should be, whether that's a foam pillow, gel pillow, latex pillows, support pillow, body pillow, contour pillow, or simply a pillow for neck pain.
+Everyone's individual sleeping preferences will differ slightly, but there's more than likely a pillow that meets your expectations for what a comfortable pillow should be, whether that's a foam pillow, gel pillow, latex pillows, support pillow, body pillow, contour pillow, or simply a pillow for neck pain.
 It's just a matter of wading through all of your options, which seem to expand every day.
 That good night's sleep could be right around the corner.

 We've rounded up some of the best bed pillows available online at the moment, featuring their more technical specs and input from enthusiastic internet reviewers, plus our recommendations for whose needs they'll likely suit best.

-With two layers of supportive foam and an antibacterial, cooling bamboo case, Cosy House's shredded foam pillows are made to relieve some of the greatest sleeping woes, namely overheating and uncomfortable pressure points.
-The relatively firm construction helps the pillow maintain its shape, but the shredded memory foam fill in its bottommost layer is removable, which allows users to customize its density.
+With two layers of supportive foam and an antibacterial, cooling bamboo case, Cosy House's shredded foam pillow is made to relieve some of the greatest sleeping woes, namely overheating and uncomfortable pressure points.
+The relatively firm construction helps the pillow maintain its shape while sleeping, but the shredded memory foam pillow fill in its bottommost layer is removable, which allows users to customize its density.
 "This is one heavy pillow and I kept removing the filling until getting it just right," one reviewer wrote, adding that, when filled to capacity, the pillow may be a little too big and firm for some users' liking.

 Another best pillow with adjustable density, Coop's "Original" pillow is completely customizable and reshapable.
-Its fill is entirely made up of a shredded blend of microfiber and memory foam, meaning users can empty and refill the whole body of the pillow, allowing them to fluff it and mash it to fit their exact sleeping needs.
-Although Coop states that this pillow is probably best suited for a side sleeper or those who like a firmer pillow, reviewers vouch for its versatility.
+Its fill is entirely made up of a shredded blend of microfiber and memory foam pllow, meaning users can empty and refill the whole body of the pillow, allowing them to fluff it and mash it to fit their exact sleeping needs.
+Although Coop states that this comfortable pillow is probably best suited for a side sleeper or those who like a firmer (firmer than just foam) pillow, reviewers vouch for its versatility.
 "I usually sleep on my side but I sometimes sleep on my back.
 The pillow is great either way," one wrote.